Oral Appliance Therapy to Stabilize Airway

 Insurance and Cost

 The cost of oral appliance therapy and insurance coverage can vary.
-Patients should consult with their insurance provider and dental professional to understand their financial responsibilities.
+Patients should consult their insurance provider and dental professional to understand their financial responsibilities.

 Conclusion